 MAKE THE LEMON FILLING

 4. In a bowl mix the sugar, eggs, lemon juice and zest.
-Place the bowl over a pan of simmering water and cook, stirring constantly, until the mixture thickens and the mixture reaches 75 C.
+Place the bowl over a pan of simmering water and cook, stirring frequently, until the mixture thickens and the mixture reaches 75 C.

 5. Soak gelatine leaf in cold water for 5 minutes.
 Remove from the water and squeeze out any excess water before placing softened leaf into the lemon mixture and mix to combine.